A Statistical View of Column Subset Selection: Applications

+As is the case for all shortened surveys, we evaluate the quality of our survey by judging its validity and reliability \citep{Kruyen}.
+We point readers who are unfamiliar with validity and reliability to the relevant introductory sections of \cite{Kruyen}.

-Close examination of the selected questions suggests that they indeed capture the relevant information in the survey.
-First, the selected questions are distributed fairly evenly across the personality factors. \Cref{table:factor_attribution} provides a breakdown of how many questions are attributed to each factor in both the original and reduced surveys.
-Second, performing a 5-factor exploratory factor analysis reveals that the reduced survey maintains the original survey's factor structure (psychologists may refer to this as ``construct validity''). \Cref{table:factor_loadings} displays the loadings from this factor analysis.
+\textbf{Validity}: We evaluate the construct validity of our reduced survey, i.e., the degree to which it captures the relevant construct of interest.
+We cannot evaluate predictive validity (the degree to which our survey is predictive of an external criterion) because we are working with a stand-alone dataset.
+Examination of our selected questions suggest they indeed capture the relevant construct of interest. \Cref{table:factor_attribution} provides a breakdown of how many questions are attributed to each personality factor in both the original and the reduced survey.
+The selected questions are distributed fairly evenly across the five personality factors, and, in concordance with best practices \citep{Costello}, our method selects at least three questions per factor.
+Furthermore, performing a 5-factor exploratory factor analysis reveals that the reduced survey maintains the original survey's factor structure, another standard indicator of construct validity \citep{Kruyen}. \Cref{table:factor_loadings} displays the loadings from this factor analysis.